Mighty Aphrodite: Plot

-The film opens on ancient Greek ruins where a chanting Greek chorus introduces and narrates the story of Lenny Weinrib.
-Lenny is a sportswriter in Manhattan, married to ambitious curator Amanda.
-The couple decide to adopt a baby, a boy they name Max.
-Lenny is awed by their son who, it becomes increasingly clear, is a gifted child.
+At the ruins of an ancient Greek theatre in Taormina, Sicily, a Greek chorus introduces and narrates the story of Lenny Weinrib.
+Lenny is a sportswriter in Manhattan, married to the ambitious art curator Amanda.
+The couple adopts a baby boy and names him Max.
+As Lenny spends more time with Max it becomes evident that the child is remarkably gifted.
+Intrigued, Lenny becomes obsessed with uncovering the identity of Max's biological mother.

-Lenny becomes obsessed with learning the identity of Max's biological mother.
-After a long search, Lenny is disturbed to find that she is a prostitute and part-time porn star who uses several names but confesses her birth name is Leslie Ash, and she likes "Linda" because it means “beautiful” in Spanish.
-Lenny makes an "appointment" to see her at her apartment.
-Linda is a bit of a ditz with a crude sense of humor and delusions of becoming a stage actress.
-Lenny does not have intercourse with her but instead urges her to get away from prostitution and start a wholesome life.
-Linda becomes angry, refunds Lenny's money, and forces him to leave.
-Lenny, however, is determined to befriend her and improve her life.
-He first manages to get Linda away from her violent pimp and then attempts to pair Linda with a former boxer, Kevin.
-They appear to be a well-suited couple until Kevin discovers Linda's background.
+After an extensive search Lenny discovers that Max's biological mother is a prostitute and part-time porn star who goes by various names.
+She reveals her birth name as Leslie Ash and expresses her preference for being called Linda because it means ‘pretty’ in Spanish.
+Lenny arranges to meet Linda at her apartment but doesn't engage in any intimate activities.
+Instead he encourages her to leave her current lifestyle behind and pursue a more wholesome life.
+Linda reacts angrily, returning Lenny's money and demanding that he leave.

+Undeterred, Lenny remains determined to befriend Linda and improve her circumstances.
+He successfully helps Linda escape her abusive pimp and then tries to match her up with a boxer named Kevin.
+Initially they seem like a well-matched couple but their relationship sours when Kevin discovers Linda's background.

-Meanwhile, Lenny and Amanda have been drifting apart, due to Lenny's obsession with Linda, but also Amanda's career and her affair with her colleague Jerry.
-Amanda tells Lenny she wants to explore her relationship with Jerry.
-Lenny and Linda console each other over their break-ups, and end up finally engaging in intercourse.
-However, the next day Lenny reconciles with Amanda, and they realize that they are still in love.
-Linda tries unsuccessfully to get back with Kevin but on the drive back to Manhattan, she sees a helicopter dropping out of the sky.
-She pulls over and gives the pilot, Don, a ride.
-It is revealed by the Greek chorus that they will end up married, although Linda is now pregnant with Lenny's child.
+Meanwhile Lenny and Amanda's marriage begins to falter owing to Lenny's preoccupation with Linda, Amanda's career ambitions and her affair with her colleague Jerry.
+Amanda eventually confesses to Lenny that she wants to explore her relationship with Jerry.
+However Lenny and Linda find solace in each other following their respective breakups and end up consummating their relationship.
+The next day, though, Lenny reconciles with Amanda, realizing that they are still deeply in love.

-About a year later, Linda (with her infant daughter) and Lenny (with Max) meet in a toy store.
-They both have each other's children but do not realize it.
-Linda thanks Lenny for everything he did to help her and then leaves Lenny dumbstruck.
-The film ends with the Greek chorus singing and dancing.
+Linda unsuccessfully tries to win back Kevin.
+While driving back to Manhattan she witnesses a helicopter landing and offers a lift to the pilot, Don.
+The Greek chorus reveals that Linda and Don will eventually marry, although Linda is now pregnant with Lenny's child.
+About a year later Linda (with her infant daughter) and Lenny (with Max) meet by chance in a toy store.
+Unaware of the connection, Linda expresses her gratitude to Lenny for his help and leaves him stunned.
+In conclusion, the Greek chorus performs a lively song and dance routine.